 5 Questions Campaign

 For Mental Health Awareness Week 2018, I have invited people to share their experiences of mental health discussion on social media.
 As a mental health professional, I see such discussions as largely positive.
 Awareness is raised of mental health issues which may otherwise remain hidden, and people discuss their experiences in a mostly supportive environment.
 I have at times felt concerned that there may also be the possibility of people being left feeling more vulnerable – either by sharing their experience without receiving any support, or by reading about others’ experiences, or by receiving negative comments.
-There is also the known negative impact of any social media use, which I have spoken about here.
+There is also the known negative impact of any social media use.

 To explore these ideas, I asked a small group of social media users to answer 5 questions about their experience of discussing mental health on social media.
 These questions were asked to reflect both the positive and negative side of these discussions, but also to explore how such conversations online can have a significant real-world impact.